MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-item-contact.md

 ## Set contact information for a report or dashboard

 By default, the person who creates a report or dashboard is the contact for it.
 If you set a value, it overrides that default.
 You can remove all the people or groups from the contact list.
-When you do this, the [workspace contact list](../collaborate-share/service-create-the-new-workspaces.md#create-a-contact-list) is shown.
+After you remove them, the [workspace contact list](../collaborate-share/service-create-the-new-workspaces.md#create-a-contact-list) is shown.
 If the workspace contact list isn't set, then workspace admins are shown.

 1. In a workspace, select the **All** tab.
 2. Locate the desired item, select **More options (...)** > **Settings**.